tomplunkett/Data-Science/GenAI Resources/readme.md

 https://lnkd.in/g4yNPvgK

-Prompt Engineering & LLM Application Development Master the art of crafting effective prompts and building applications with large language models.
+Prompt Engineering & LLM Application Development

 Foundations of Prompt Engineering: From basic to advanced prompt techniques, this course covers it all.